callum-hart/mono/docs/CoreConcepts.md

 Overrides provide no guarantee.
 They are brittle since their effects **depend on the cascade and specificity**, both of which are vulnerable to change.

-Overrides are also self-perpetuating.
+Overrides are self-perpetuating.
 The **more overrides exist the more overriding you do**.
 CSS overtly encourages this, even from a clean slate browser defaults are overridden.

 In addition CSS can suffer from high coupling and low cohesion - where reusable styles are tightly mixed with those that aren't.
 This increases the demand for overrides since unwanted [non-reusable] styles need overriding.